imran-samad/wherearemycetaecans/README.md

 ---

 ## Features
-* Easy tracking of various Cetacians across the world map
+* Easy tracking of various cetaceans across the world map
 * Hover to Highlight
 * Search function to isolate a particular species